 Lifestyle and Acne

-A typical diet in America is high in processed foods, refined sugars, and saturated fats, while also being low in fresh fruit, vegetables, fish, and fiber (9).
-This is a recipe for disease and hormonal imbalances.
-So one thing I always advised my clients to do is to clean their diet up.
+A typical diet in America is high in processed foods, refined sugars, and saturated fats while also being low in fresh fruit, vegetables, fish, and fiber (9).
+This combination is a recipe for disease and hormonal imbalances.
+So one thing I always advise my clients to do is to clean their diet up.

-Meal prep to save money and eliminate the temptation of being lazy and going for the quick and easy option.
-Convenient foods are usually the most detrimental to our health—unless it’s a piece of fruit.
+Meal prep saves money and eliminates the temptation of being lazy and going for the quick and easy option.
+Convenient foods are usually the most detrimental to our health—unless it's a piece of fruit.

 Stop drinking anything that has additives, like soda.
 Quit smoking tobacco and cut down on alcohol.
-Do something active everyday, even if it’s just walking for 20 minutes.
+Do something active every day, even if it's just walking.

 Not only will a healthier lifestyle help with your physical health, but it will also improve your mental health.
 All of which can help with acne.

-If you’re taking medications, ask yourself if you need to be on them.
-Studies show that many adults are taking medication for conditions that can be healed through improving their diet and lifestyle, such as switching to a plant-based diet (10), lowering your BMI, maintaining physical activity everyday, and limiting television time (11).
+If you're taking medications, ask yourself if you need to be on them.
+Studies show that many adults are taking medication for conditions that can be managed by improving their diet and lifestyle, such as:

 Hormonal imbalances caused by menopause or PCOS are a little trickier to navigate.
-I’m not going to pretend to know the best avenue to take here.
+I'm not going to pretend to know the best avenue to take here.
 I read tons of articles on each of these topics.
 They are extensive and complex, and they really deserve their own article.
-So I won’t dive into them in this article.
+So I won't dive into them here.

-But what I will say is that making lifestyle changes that are better for you are only going to help any conditions that you’re currently experiencing.
-Even if it doesn’t heal or stop the conditions, it will give you a better quality of life.
+But I will say that making lifestyle changes that are better for you will help all conditions you're currently experiencing.
+Even if it doesn't heal or stop the symptoms, it will undoubtedly give you a better quality of life.

-In a perfect world, all doctors would prescribe a lifestyle plan, not just medication.
-This plan could include diet, exercise, and even a mental health plan.
-But because doctors are medical experts, not lifestyle experts, it’s really up to us to look after our own health as a whole.
+In a perfect world, all doctors would prescribe a lifestyle plan, not just medication, that includes diet, exercise, and even a mental health plan.
+But because doctors are medical experts, not lifestyle experts, it's really up to us to look after our health as a whole.

 You may need to try a few different things to see what works for you.
-For me, chiropractic treatment doesn't work, but give me a deep tissue massage any day.
-Yet, my husband swears by a Chiropractor, and doesn’t like deep tissue massage.
+Chiropractic treatment doesn't work, but give me a deep tissue massage any day.
+Yet, my husband swears by a Chiropractor and doesn't like deep tissue massage.

-Some people like to see a therapist every month to hash out their issues; and some people prefer a silent Reiki session.
-Your body might respond well to power walking seven miles every other day; but your sister’s body may only respond to weight training.
-A low-carb diet may work for your husband; but your body might be better with a Mediterranean diet and intermittent fasting.
+A low-carb diet may work for your husband, but your body might be better with a Mediterranean diet and intermittent fasting.
 Different strokes for different folks—find what works for you.

 Natural Treatment for Acne

-But for things like skin conditions—acne, hyperpigmentation, psoriasis, etc— and other conditions, like IBS (15), IBD (14), and psoriasis (13), the answer is often found in nature.
+But for things like acne, hyperpigmentation, psoriasis, etc., and other conditions, like IBS (15), IBD (14), and psoriasis (13), the answer can often be found in nature.

 Some known natural ingredients for treating acne and inflammation are (16,17):

-Our range of skincare that contains calendula can be found here.
+See our range of skincare that contains calendula here.

-Our range of skincare that contains aloe can be found here.
+See our range of skincare that contains aloe here.

-Our range of skincare that contains chamomile can be found here.
+See our range of skincare that contains chamomile here.

-Our range of skincare that contains marshmallow can be found here.
+See our range of skincare that contains marshmallow here.

-Our range of skincare that contains azadirachta indica can be found here.
+See our range of skincare that contains Azadirachta indica here.

-Our range of skincare that contains cannabis can be found here.
+See our range of skincare that contains cannabis here.

-Our range of skincare that contains rosemary can be found here.
+See our range of skincare that contains rosemary here.

-Our range of skincare that contains eucalyptus can be found here.
+See our range of skincare that contains eucalyptus here.

-Having hormonal acne can be incredibly disheartening and difficult to manage.
-But if you start from the basics, and manage the symptoms holistically by changing your lifestyle, and implementing natural ingredients into your skincare ritual, it will not only improve the symptoms of acne, but it can change your entire outlook on life.
+Experiencing AFA can be incredibly disheartening and difficult to manage.
+So start from the basics and manage your symptoms holistically by changing your lifestyle and implementing natural ingredients into your skincare ritual.
+It will not only improve the symptoms of acne, but it can change your entire outlook on life.